user82304z7x/cloudflare-docs/src/content/docs/logs/reference/log-fields/zone/http_requests.md

 Type: `bool`

 True if the request looped through multiple zones on the Cloudflare edge.
-This is considered an orange to orange (o2o) request.
+This is considered an orange to orange (O2O) request.

 ## EdgeColoCode

 Type: `string`

-IATA airport code of data center that received the request.
+IATA airport code of the data center that received the request.

 ## EdgeColoID

 Type: `int`

-Cloudflare edge colo id.
+Cloudflare edge data center ID.

 ## EdgeEndTimestamp